Walmart shooting claims teen, young woman, father, mother

 Pendleton made sure to be punctual.
 Although his shift as a custodian started at 10:30 p.m., he was in the break room when the shooting started just after 10, according to his mother, Michelle Johnson.

-“He always came to work early so he would be on time for work,” she told The Associated Press Wednesday.
+“He always came to work early so he would be on time for work,” she told the AP last Wednesday.
 “He liked his coworkers.”

 Pendleton had recently celebrated his 10-year anniversary working at the store.